-The holidays can be stressful for attention deficit children.
+The holidays can be stressful for children with attention deficit.
 Traveling and visiting relatives may disrupt their day-to-day routines, and all the excitement can be overwhelming.
 Follow these real-family strategies to prevent holiday havoc, keep your ADHD kids feeling good, and create happier memories:

 During the holidays, routine and structure go out the window: A child might have to endure travel time by car, train, or plane; sitting politely at the dinner table for extended periods; less control of diet and sleep.
 Planning for these holiday side effects is helpful for an ADHD child and his parents.